mcascardi/MySQL-Maint/README.md

 ## Introduction
 ### Requirements

-MySQL Maint is written as a bash script, and uses @mysql@ and @mysqldump@ binaries (debian users : @apt-get install mysql-client@).
+MySQL Maint is written as a bash script, and uses `mysql` and `mysqldump` binaries (debian users : `apt-get install mysql-client`).
 Is has been successfully tested on [http://www.debian.org debian] (etch, lenny and squeeze), [http://www.centos.org centos] 4.3, [http://www.freebsd.org FreeBSD] and [http://www.apple.com/server/macosx Mac OS X Server].
 Please report if you successfully (or unsuccessfully) used it on another platform.

-Note that MySQL Maint may not be suitable for any situation : @mysqldump@ needs to acquire locks to create a consistent backup, and this may raise issues on highly loaded servers.
+Note that MySQL Maint may not be suitable for any situation : `mysqldump` needs to acquire locks to create a consistent backup, and this may raise issues on highly loaded servers.

 ### Installation